Dear ADDitude: My Son’s Teacher Wants Him to “Just Focus”

 One of the exciting things we’ve discovered about ADHD is that there’s reduced brain chemistry in the reward center.
 What that means is that your child can do easy things that don’t require a lot of working memory or academic skills, but when the brain needs to kick into a higher gear to focus on schoolwork, it has trouble.
 Our children have reduced dopamine that limits the reward center, unless of course they are on medication.

 The other thing you need to know is that over two-thirds of our children have a second condition that challenges them.
 It might be a learning disability.
 It might be anxiety.
-It might be depression, and much less frequently, it could be bipolar.
+It might be a mood disorder.

 But a lot of times we treat the ADHD and we don’t look any further.
 So if your child is on medication and still struggling, then you need to take a closer look at some of the other related issues and make sure you have the right dosage and frequency of medication.